Homomorphisms to 3-manifold groups: Reduction to

 Summarizing the above discussion and the previous results in the section, we have the following result from Section~\ref{s:outline of proof}.

-\reductiontheorem* \begin{proof} By Lemma~\ref{c:red to ori} and Corollary~\ref{c:irr EN then all EN} it is enough to prove that $\Mirr$ is equationally noetherian.
-By Theorem~\ref{t:geo EN} $\Mgeo$ is equationally noetherian, so it is enough to consider closed, orientable, irreducible, non-geometric $3$--manifolds.
-By Lemma~\ref{l:cover to become gen} any such $3$--manifold has a degree at most $4$ cover which lies in $\MgenM$, so by Proposition~\ref{prop:fi} in suffices to prove that $\Mgen$ is equationally noetherian. \end{proof}
+\reductiontheorem* \begin{proof} Suppose that $\Mgen$ is equationally noetherian.
+By Lemmas~\ref{c:red to ori} and~\ref{c:irr EN then all EN}, in order to prove that $\Man$ is equationally noetherian it is enough to prove that $\Mirr$ is.
+By Theorem~\ref{t:geo EN}, $\Mgeo$ is equationally noetherian, so it is enough to consider closed, orientable, irreduciable, non-geometric $3$--manifolds.
+By Lemma~\ref{l:cover to become gen} any such $3$--manifold has a degree at most $4$ cover which lies in $\MgenM$.
+Therefore, under the assumption that $\Mgen$ is equationally noetherian, we see that $\Man$ is equationally noetherian, as required. \end{proof}